 Well, most venues that provided up lighting, and the lighting provided by other DJs, is often" static lighting," meaning the fixtures will be the same color all night.
 Remix Weddings however deploys DMX control over our up lighting which allows us to change the whole look of a venue with the push of a button.
 After dinner, when the dancing starts, we can bring the room alive by changing the color and intensity of the uplighting.
 You would be surprised how a subtle change in lighting can help reenergize your guests after a big delicious meal.
 The other upside of DMX control is that we can sync the up lighting with the rest of the dance floor lighting to help pump up the energy on the dance floor and the whole room.
 Controlling lights via DMX allows us to coordinate the lighting to create a cohesive aesthetic.

 Now be warned: Watch out for DJs who tell you they will put their up lighting in "Party Mode" once the dance party starts.
 If they aren't using DMX control what they are going to do is walk around to each of their lights and switch them to "Sound Active Mode."
 Basically each light has little microphone inside and the light will react to the level of sound it detects and will do it's own thing in response to that sound.
 That could mean the light will change color, strobe, or fade up and down.
 While that sounds cool enough, what you are actually going to get is 16 (or however many lights they provide) individual up lights doing their own thing to the music.
-Each light will all be changing color to the beat of the music, but it will not be coordinated and every light will be doing it's own thing.
-This is not what you want, as it is a little overwhelming and visually nauseating to see 16 up lights each doing their own thing.
-With our DMX controlled, lighting once we start the dance party, the lights will all be synced up so they are cohesively working together to create a visually stunning light show.
+Each light will be changing color to the beat of the music, but it will not be coordinated with the other lights and every light will be doing its own thing.
+This is not what you want, as it is a little overwhelming and visually nauseating to see 16 up lights each doing their own thing without any synchronization or coordination.
+With our DMX controlled lighting, once we start the dance party, the lights will all be synced up so they are cohesively working together to create a visually stunning light show.

 One last thing to be aware of when it comes to up lighting units is the wattage or power output of each fixture.
 Most often these numbers will be presented to you as watts, lumens, and beam angles.
 Different fixtures will have different light outputs ranging from 2 watts to 20 watts or more (per diode).
 Fixtures will vary in the amount of diodes that they contain and lights come in various shapes as well (bars, pars, cans, coins, strips, clips, and more).
 The main thing to pay attention to is the overall output of the fixture.
 We typically calculate 1 watt as being able to illuminate 1 foot of space on a wall.
 There by 10 watts will typically illuminate 10 feet of wall, 20 watts can do 20 feet, and so on.
 There is a specific formula when determining the fixture to use for a specific purpose or space.
 Using a small under powered fixture to light a big wall will leave you with less than stellar results.
 That is why it is important to get specifics about those "free up lights" that a lot of venues and other vendors offer as add ons to get you to book.
 For our uplighting packages we send out an assortment of lighting fixtures of various sizes and shapes so that we can appropriately light the venue and make it look it's best!